Ranjan-Das-cloud/machine-learning-playground/README.md

 ## What can you learn from playground?

-If you're new to machine learning, playing with this app will probably (and hopefully :smile:) get you familiar with basic notions and help you build your first intuitions.
+If you're new to machine learning, playing with this app will probably (and hopefully 😄) get you familiar with basic notions and help you build your first intuitions.

 ### 1. Decision boundaries will (partially) tell you how models behave